ignaciolinari/beyond-the-cutoff/docs/README.md

 ### Scope Limitation

-> ⚠️ These results apply to **Qwen 2.5 0.5B** only.
+> These results apply to **Qwen 2.5 0.5B** only.
 Larger models may show different patterns due to increased capacity for knowledge retention.
 The pipeline is designed to test this — see [Scaling Guide](scaling/README.md).

 ---

-## 📁 Structure
+## Folder Structure

 ### `experiment/` - Main Experiment Documentation
 Core documentation for running and understanding the 6-condition RAG vs Fine-tuning experiment.